flutter/website/src/cookbook/lists/horizontal-list.md

 ## Interactive example

-{{site.alert.note}}
+{{site.alert.secondary}}
-  **Desktop and web only:** This example works in the browser and on the desktop.
-However, as it scrolls on the horizontal axis (left to right or right to left), hold <kbd>Shift</kbd> when hovering your mouse pointer over the list to scroll it.
+  **Desktop and web only:**
+  This example works in the browser and on the desktop.
+  However, as this list scrolls on the horizontal axis (left to right or right to left), hold <kbd>Shift</kbd> while using the mouse scroll wheel to scroll the list.

   To learn more, read the [breaking change][] page on the default drag for scrolling devices.